 How to Make White Chocolate Buckeyes Step-by-Step

-Beat the Peanut Butter: Line 2 baking sheets with parchment paper.
-Set aside.
-In a large mixing bowl (or the bowl of a stand mixer fitted with the paddle attachment), combine 1 cup of creamy peanut butter, ¼ cup of unsalted butter, and 1 teaspoon of vanilla extract.
+Beat the Peanut Butter: In a large mixing bowl (or the bowl of a stand mixer fitted with the paddle attachment), combine 1 cup of creamy peanut butter, ¼ cup of unsalted butter, and 1 teaspoon of vanilla extract.
+Make sure there are no lumps of butter in the mixture.

 Dip the Buckeyes: Once the buckeyes are chilled, melt 16 ounces of white melting chocolate in a medium bowl according to the package directions.
 Pour ¼ cup of the melted white chocolate into a plastic bag and set it aside.
 Place a toothpick into one of the peanut butter balls and then dip it into the chocolate.
 Swirl the buckeye around to coat it on all sides, but leave the top peanut butter exposed.
+This makes it a true buckeye candy and leaves space for the candy eyes.

 Decorate the Buckeyes: Place the peanut butter ball back onto the baking sheet and add a candy eye where the toothpick was.
 Make sure to stick it into the peanut butter so it doesn’t fall off.
 Cut a small corner off of the plastic bag off and drizzle the buckeyes to make them look like mummies.
 If your chocolate has hardened too much, just microwave it for a few seconds and try again.
-Put the buckeyes back in the fridge to harden for another hour.
+Put the buckeyes back in the fridge to harden for another hour before serving.